 Smith Machine Shoulder Press Variations

-If you’re tired of doing shoulder presses on the Smith Machine, or you want to add some variety to your next upper body workout, the shoulder press can be done in many different ways that each have their own benefits.
+If you’re tired of doing shoulder presses on the Smith Machine, or you want to add some variety to your next upper body workout, the shoulder press can be done in many ways, each with its benefits.ย ย

 1. Standing Smith Machine Shoulder Press

-The Smith Machine standing overhead press is a compound movement that effectively builds size for the entire shoulder complex and also helps strengthen the core muscles.
+The Smith Machine standing overhead press is a compound exercise that effectively builds size for the entire shoulder complex and also helps strengthen the core muscles.

-It is a safer alternative to the traditional standing shoulder press because you do not have to stabilise the weight as much.
+It is a safer alternative to the traditional standing shoulder press because you do not have to stabilize the weight as much.

 - Stand under the bar and use a pronated grip that is a little wider than the shoulder width.